anggafajarsidik/OFFpharos/README.md

     Create the following `.txt` files in the main project folder:

     * `YourPrivateKey.txt`
-        > One private key per line.
+        > One private key per line, using 0x first
         ```
         0xabcde...
         0x12345...